Your NSSF deduction

 How do the new NSSF rates affect Kenyan workers' monthly contributions?

-The new NSSF rates under the NSSF Act 2013 introduce a tiered contribution system where Kenyan workers and employers each contribute 6% of the employee's pensionable earnings, up to a maximum of KSh 1,080 per month per tier.
-This means how the new NSSF rates affect Kenyan workers is through higher contributions for those earning above KSh 18,000, potentially deducting up to KSh 2,160 monthly from their salaries, shared between employee and employer.
+The new NSSF rates under the NSSF Act 2013 keep a tiered contribution system where Kenyan workers and employers each contribute 6% of pensionable earnings, up to a maximum of KSh 6,480 per month from February 2026.
+This means how the new NSSF rates affect Kenyan workers is through higher contributions for those earning above KSh 9,000, deducting up to KSh 6,480 monthly from their salaries, matched by the employer.

 What is the structure of the new NSSF rates for Kenyan workers?

-The new NSSF rates are divided into Tier I (first KSh 6,000 of earnings at 6% each from worker and employer) and Tier II (next earnings up to KSh 36,000).
+The new NSSF rates are divided into Tier I (first KSh 9,000 of earnings at 6% each from worker and employer) and Tier II (earnings from KSh 9,000 up to KSh 108,000).
 How the new NSSF rates affect Kenyan workers depends on income: low earners pay less overall, while higher earners face increased deductions, aiming for better retirement benefits.

 How will the new NSSF rates impact take-home pay for Kenyan workers?

-For Kenyan workers earning between KSh 7,000 and KSh 36,000, the new NSSF rates will reduce take-home pay due to the mandatory 6% employee contribution on higher slabs.
-How the new NSSF rates affect Kenyan workers includes a noticeable dip in net salary initially, but this builds long-term pension security replacing the previous flat KSh 400 rate.
+For Kenyan workers earning above KSh 9,000, the new NSSF rates reduce take-home pay due to the mandatory 6% contribution up to KSh 108,000.
+How the new NSSF rates affect Kenyan workers includes a noticeable dip in net salary initially, but this builds long-term pension security; the maximum deduction is now KSh 6,480.

 Are there benefits for Kenyan workers under the new NSSF rates?